RAUC Equity Work

 RAUC School Council Definition

-The RAUC School Council serves as an advisory group to the principal for Equity work at RAUC and includes educators and parents/caregivers.
+The RAUC School Council serves as an advisory group to the principal for Equity work at RAUC and includes educators, parents/caregivers, and students.
 Some things the School Council does:

 Helps surface equity issues that they see through their role in the community